Rashtriya Military School, Dholpur

-Rashtriya Military School, Dholpur is one of the five military schools of India.
-It is situated in Dholpur in Rajasthan and was established in 1962 by the former Defence Minister late Sh Krishnan Menon to facilitate education of the children of the Defense personnel as well as the civilians.
+Rashtriya Military School, Dholpur is one of five military schools of India.
+It is situated in Dholpur in Rajasthan and was established in 1962 by a former defence minister, Krishnan Menon, to facilitate education of the children of the Defense personnel as well as the civilians.
 Military Schools in India were previously known as King George Royal Indian Military College.